robertdebock/ansible-role-bootstrap/README.md

 # The number of seconds you want to wait during connection test before failing.
 bootstrap_timeout: 3

-# The number of retries you want tasks to do before failing.
-bootstrap_retries: 3

 # To update all packages installed by this roles, set `bootstrap_package_state` to `latest`.
 bootstrap_package_state: present